Cybersecurity Trends: Resilience Through Transformation

 Optional

-• Which nine capabilities cybersecurity leaders are prioritising in 2024
+• Which nine capabilities cybersecurity leaders are prioritising this year

-2024 top trends in cybersecurity focus on resilience, performance
+2025 top trends in cybersecurity focus on resilience, transformation

 A fast-evolving threat environment is changing the focus of cybersecurity